Kiekrz, Poznań: Great Kierskie Lake

 The Great Kierskie Lake (Wielkie Jezioro Kierskie) is a glacial ribbon lake, located in the western part of Poznań.
 It is the largest water reservoir in the city and one of the largest in Greater Poland.
 The lake lies in the Poznań Lake District.

 The lake lies on in the western, Golęcin green belt.
 The size, according to various sources, is from 704.25 acres through 711.91 acres to 766.03 acres.
 The water table is located at 72 or 71.9 metres above sea level.
 The average depth of the lake, according to various sources, is from 10.1 metres through 10.8 metres to 11 metres and the maximum depth is from 34,1 metres through 36,0 metres to 37,6 metres.

 Uses

 It is known in the country as a centre for water sports including sailing and iceboating.
 There is one protected swimming area in Krzyżowniki as well as numerous resorts.
 The Wpław przez Kiekrz swimming competition is held here every year.
+The lake is also the venue for the swimming leg of the Ironman 70.3 Poznań triathlon.